couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

                             | `ok` : Allow stale views
                             | `update_after` : Allow stale view, update view after access

-**Unhandled:** `[:unknown-tag :bridgehead]` If you do not supply a bounding box, the full dataset is returned.
+Bounding Box QueriesIf you do not supply a bounding box, the full dataset is returned.
 When querying a spatial index you can use the bounding box to specify the boundaries of the query lookup on a given value.
 The specification should be in the form of a comma-separated list of the coordinates to use during the query.

 These coordinates are specified using the GeoJSON format, so the first two numbers are the lower left coordinates, and the last two numbers are the upper